Wellington: Natural gas

 Wellington was one of the original nine towns and cities in New Zealand to be supplied with natural gas when the Kapuni gas field in South Taranaki entered production in 1970, and a 260 km high-pressure pipeline from the field to the city was completed.
 The high-pressure transmission pipelines supplying Wellington are now owned and operated by First Gas, with Powerco owning and operating the medium- and low-pressure distribution pipelines within the urban area.

 The three waters

-The "three waters" – drinking water, stormwater, and wastewater services for the Wellington metropolitan area are provided by five councils: Wellington City, Hutt, Upper Hutt and Porirua city councils, and the Greater Wellington Regional Council.
-However, the water assets of these councils are managed by an infrastructure asset management company, Wellington Water.
+Drinking water, stormwater, and wastewater infrastructure for the Wellington metropolitan area are provided by Tiaki Wai, a Council Controlled Organisation owned by the five councils: Wellington City, Hutt, Upper Hutt and Porirua city councils, and the Greater Wellington Regional Council.
+Council water assets were previously managed by an infrastructure asset management company, Wellington Water before being transferred to Tiaki Wai on 1 July 2026.

 Wellington's first piped water supply came from a spring in 1867.
 Greater Wellington Regional Council now supplies Lower Hutt, Porirua, Upper Hutt and Wellington with up to 220 million litres a day.
 The water comes from Wainuiomata River (since 1884), Hutt River (1914), Ōrongorongo River (1926) and the Waiwhetū Aquifer.

 There are four wastewater treatment stations serving the Wellington metropolitan area, located at: